CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 section are troubles that also plagued were present when trying to do conversions.
 The first and primary problem that I encountered was that of palm rejection on my setup.
-Because I&rsquo;m using a capacitive stylus, my laptop is unable to distinguish between my stylus and my palm.
-So when I&rsquo;m lucky, my palms won&rsquo;t interfere with my use of the stylus.
+Because I’m using a capacitive stylus, my laptop is unable to distinguish between my stylus and my palm.
+So when I’m lucky, my palms won’t interfere with my use of the stylus.
 But too often, my palms would create unwanted marks within OneNote or select another application to the foreground, which interrupted my work flow.
-To avoid this, I would need to use something like a Wacom stylus or switch to a Microsoft Surface and it&rsquo;s pen.
+To avoid this, I would need to use something like a Wacom stylus or switch to a Microsoft Surface and it’s pen.
 In other words, some other setup where the device and stylus communicate through means other than capacitance.
 This inability with my palm on the writing surface forced me to write in an unfamiliar way, resulting in my handwriting being